Anchorage School District, union to continue contract talks

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

+“We worked diligently and collaboratively during the last two days of federal mediation, making tremendous progress toward reaching an agreement,” said Todd Hess, the district’s chief of human resources.

+Dates for the third round of mediation have not been set.
+The dates depend on the mediators’ availability, the district said.

 The district and union have been trying to reach a contract agreement since April.
-The previous contract expired in June.
+Teachers are continuing to work under the terms of the previous contract that expired in June.

 Information from: KTVA-TV, http://www.ktva.com